Is ESIC Applicable for Contractual Workers Under Workman's Compensation? Let's Discuss!

 maheshfaridabad

-As per the Workmen's Compensation Act, if a worker gets injured during the course of employment, the employer has to compensate for the loss caused by the worker.
+As per the Workmen's Compensation Act, if a worker gets injured during the course of employment, the employer has to compensate for the loss caused to the worker.
 If your establishment is covered under ESI, then that expense will be covered by the ESI, and you need not worry.

 If ESI does not cover you, then you have to insure your workers separately.
 If you did not insure your employees, then you have to pay for the loss caused to your worker from your pocket.
 Both acts cannot be applicable at the same time in the same organization.